markfinger/python-js-host/README.md

 #### Issues

-Be aware that managers have some identified issues:
+Be aware that managers currently have some identified issues:

 - Managers and managed hosts are only compatible with OSX and *nix systems.
 This issue is tracked in [js-host#7](markfinger/js-host#7)